core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 It is important to note that this encoding rule also apply to a single 'list' instance.

-The following examples show the encoding of a 'server' list using SIDs or member names.
+The following examples show the encoding of a 'server' list using SIDs or names.

 Definition example from {{RFC7317}}: